andela-hkoske/angular-env-vars/README.md

 ## Results

-A **config module** containing the contents of your environment's variables as constants will be created.
+A **config module**, containing the contents of your environment's variables, as angular constants will be created.
 It will look something like this.
 ```javascript
 angular.module("ngEnvVars.config")
   .constant("ENV_VARS", {